BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 However, looking at the whole sequence at once comes at a cost: computation and memory complexity!
 Therefore, to train transformers you require GPUs with a lot of memory which is concerning for artists who might want to utilize transformers independently from proprietary cloud services.

-Original transformers where introduced for natural language processing.
+Original transformers were introduced for natural language processing.
 However, since language datasets share some of the characteristics of musical notations, transformers achieve good results in learning the structure of symbolic pieces.
 In music as well as in language the number of input variables can be very large, and the statistics are similar at every position; it's not sensible to re-learn the meaning of the word *dog* at every possible position in a body of text.
 Language datasets and music datasets have the complication that their sequences vary in length.